pm98zz-c/dvorak-dev/README.md

 ### Key features and differences

-It retains most of the origin Programmer Dvorak layout and mostly only modify the top symbols/numbers row.
+It retains most of the original Programmer Dvorak layout and mostly only modify the top symbols/numbers row.

 - Moves the dollar sign to a "strong" finger.
 This is because it is a prominent characters in PHP and other languages, so having it on the pinky finger is not comfortable.
 - Make brackets/parenthesis open and close symetrically on the same fingers.
 I do appreciate the rationale from https://www.kaufmann.no/roland/dvorak/#brackets, but the intuitiveness of having them on the same fingers outweights this IMO.
 Also, most IDEs would help closing "empty" brackets anyway.